houshyar/dictionaryPopupExtension/README.md

 - **Pronunciation Guide:** Listen to the pronunciation of the word to improve your language skills.
 - **Direct Link:** Click through to Dictionary.com for more detailed information if needed.
 - **User-Friendly Shortcut:** Easily trigger the popup with a simple keyboard shortcut.
+- **Pause the Extension:** Pause the extension on a specific website.

 ### Benefits:
 - **Maintain Focus:** Keep your concentration on your reading material without the hassle of switching tabs.